fraterrisus/walkthroughs/aethus/items.md

 *Effect:* +2% Stamina, +2% Nutrition

-Your first (FIXME) fetch quest for Trudy involves gathering ten of these to give to some rich ARC asshole.
+Your second fetch quest for Trudy involves gathering ten of these to give to some rich ARC asshole.
 You _could_ eat them as-is, but they're much better [cooked](#korvo-spiced-eggs).

 {% endaethusitem %}
 {% aethusitem 'Nutrient Bar' %}